szymonlyszkowski/aws-sysops-associate-notes/topics.md

 `DescribeInstances` - status of instances `TerminateInstances` - terminate instances

+* Instance metadata - data about your instance that you can use to configure or manage the running instance.
+Instance metadata has access to *user data*.

+*For example, you can specify parameters for configuring your instance, or include a simple script.
+You can build generic AMIs and use user data to modify the configuration files supplied at launch time.*

+* Dynamic data - generated when the instance is launched (e.g instance identity document).

 Local instance store vs. EBS for root device.
 * EBS - By using Amazon EBS, data on the root device will persist independently from the lifetime of the instance(start/stop).
 When instance terimantes EBS is deleted.
 It can be set flag: `Delete On Terminate` to **NOT** remove EBS when terminating instance.
 * Local instance store - only persists during the life of the instance(start/stop)